-• Seal the upstream joints along the invert of the north (left) culvert to minimize potential loss of material and settling.
+- Seal the upstream joints along the invert of the north (left) culvert to minimize potential loss of material and settling. - Remove trees growing over the culvert.

-12. Bassett Creek Park Pond and Outlet (Constructed 1995)
+11. Bassett Creek Park Pond and Outlet (Constructed 1995)

 - a.
 Bassett Creek Park Pond appeared to be in satisfactory condition. - b.
 Sediment has deposited in the northwest corner of Bassett Creek Park Pond and formed multiple deltas, which are overgrown with trees and vegetation.
-This has been noted since 2006 and the sediment deposition appears to be increasing.

-c.
-The outlet pipes appeared to be in satisfactory condition.
+This has been noted since 2006 and the sediment deposition appears to be increasing. - c.
+The outlet pipes appeared to be in satisfactory condition. - d.
+Water was below the inverts of the outlet pipes.